 1. Leading Threat- Cardiovascular diseases in Men

 According to CDC, heart diseases are the leading causes of death in men.
 Men are more likely to suffer from cardiovascular diseases than women.
-Stroke is the second leading cause of death after heart diseases.
-Cardiovascular diseases are becoming huge global public health issues.
+Stroke is the second leading cause of death after heart disease.
+Cardiovascular diseases are becoming a huge global public health issue.

-In cardiovascular disease mostly the cholesterol starts to get accumulated in the arteries and it gradually blocks the arteries both in the heart & brain.
+In cardiovascular disease mostly the culprit is high blood pressure and cholesterol.
+The cholesterol starts to get accumulated in the arteries and it gradually blocks the arteries both in the heart & brain.
 If this accumulation of plaque becomes unstable it can form a blood clot, which can block the artery thus leading to stroke or heart attack.
 About 57% of deaths in a male are due to heart diseases.

 2. Lung Cancer – A Continuous Health Threat to Men